Instacart Logo

 Instacart Logo History

-When Instacart first came into being, it was a food delivery company.
+When Instacart first launched, it was a food delivery company.
 Therefore, it was represented by an emblem depicting large, bright, and appetizing carrots.
-At the same time, there was a green wordmark that was used separately.
+At the same time, a green wordmark was used on its own.
 A little later, the brand was forced to combine its graphic symbol and inscription to get a solid logo.
-And in 2022, there have been radical changes associated with the growth and expansion of the brand.
+In 2022, there have been significant changes associated with the brand’s growth and expansion.

-The business is no longer limited to food delivery and covers a wide range of products outside of groceries, from electronics and technology to cosmetics and medicines.
+The business is no longer limited to food delivery and now offers a wide range of products beyond groceries, including electronics and technology, cosmetics, and medicine.
 Consequently, the carrot no longer reflects the fullness of the Instacart concept.
-To show the transition to a progressive era, the designers updated the company’s visual identity.
-As part of the rebranding, colors, typography, and the overall style of the emblem was changed.
-At the same time, the developers tried to keep familiar elements, including the original image of a carrot.
+As part of the rebranding, the designers updated the company’s visual identity to reflect the transition to a progressive era, changing the colors, typography, and overall style of the emblem.
+At the same time, the developers tried to retain familiar elements, including the original carrot image.
 But now the vegetable is almost completely hidden under the imaginary earth – only a green arrow-shaped tail looks out.

 2012 – 2017